-He spent sixteen seasons in Major League Soccer (MLS) with the New York/New Jersey MetroStars , Chicago Fire , Colorado Rapids , New York Red Bulls and Chivas USA .
-He was the starting goalkeeper for the Fire when it won MLS Cup '98 in its inaugural year.
-He, along with Chris Armas and C. J. Brown, are the only three Fire players to be a part of all six of the club's domestic championships from 1998 through 2006.
+He spent 16 seasons in MLS with MetroStars , Chicago Fire, Colorado Rapids, NY Red Bulls and Chivas USA .
+He won MLS Cup in 1998 with the Fire.
+He, along with Chris Armas and C. J. Brown, are the only 3 Fire players to be a part of all six of the club's domestic championships from 1998 through 2006.
 Capped only 8 times due to be playing in the same generation as Brad Freidel, Kasey Keller, Tony Meola, etc.

 GK: Bill Hamid

 From Virginia, Hamid spent his most of entire career with DC United in MLS, winning the US Open Cup in 2013.
 In 2018, he moves to FC Midtjylland in Denmark.
 He was MLS Goalkeeper of the Year in 2014.
 He was capped only 6 times for the USA at this moment.
 He was on two Gold Cup winning team: 2013 and 2017.

 RB: Desmond Armstrong

-Armstrong played his career between the end of NASL and the beginning of MLS.
+Desmond Armstrong played his career between the end of NASL and the beginning of MLS.
 He played mainly indoor soccer and had limited playing outdoor club soccer.
-Capped 81 times.
-He played every game of the WC Finals in 1990, but he was dropped right before the 1994 World Cup Finals, played at home.
+Armstrong was capped 81 times.
+He played every game of the World Cup Finals in 1990, but he was dropped right before the 1994 World Cup Finals, played at home.

 RB: DeAndre Yedlin

-Yedlin played for Seattle Sounders in the MLS.
-After a great performance at the WC finals in 2014, he moved to play in England.
+Deandre Yedlin played for Seattle Sounders in the MLS.
+After a great performance at the World Cup finals in 2014, he moved to play in England.
 He joined Tottenham Hotspurs in January, 2015, but spent his time with the club on loan to Sunderland.
 In 2016, he moved to Newcastle United.

 During his professional career from 2002 to 2015 he played for clubs in France, Belgium, England, Italy, the Netherlands, and Portugal.
 His most prolific club years were with Standard Liege of the Belgian League with whom he made over 100 league appearances from 2004 to 2009, before moving to A.C.
 Milan in Italy.
-At Milan, he was remembered for a big fight with Zlatan Ibrahimović during training.
 Capped over 60 times.
 He played in the WC Finals of 2006 and 2010.

 After a standout career at the University of Wisconsin–Milwaukee, Banks spent six seasons playing indoor soccer with the Milwaukee Wave.
 He also earned 35 caps with the national team between 1986 and 1991, including two games at the 1990 FIFA World Cup.